Junjiequan/websites/README.md

 I haven't do much differently in this practice, mostly followed the tutorial.

-- expanded product items from 3 to 6 with grid-template-column;
+- expanded product items from 3 to 6 with grid-template-row;
 - added ipad compalibility with @media